da22le123/DeveloperCollaborationTool/docs/FunctionalDesign.md

 # Functional Design

-# Introduction
+## Introduction

 This document provides a functional design for the collaborative editing tool.
-The tool is designed to streamline the brainstorming process for teams by providing real-time collaboration features with enhanced functionality and seamless integration.
-The tool will offer features like real-time collaboration, session management, Git integration, and role-based permissions, ensuring an efficient and user-friendly solution for team brainstorming ideas.
+The tool is designed to streamline the brainstorming process for teams by providing real-time collaboration features with enhanced functionality, such as session management, Git integration, and role-based permissions, ensuring an efficient and user-friendly solution.

-# Solution overview

-### The Problem
+### Problem Analysis

-The client needed a real-time collaboration tool to brainstorm ideas and display them visually in real time.
-The lack of real-time interaction, advanced features like action replays, and role-based access control makes it difficult for teams to collaborate efficiently and stay organized.
-Our task is to provide the client with a reliable editing tool that combines visual diagramming.
-This tool will offer features like real-time collaboration, session management, Git integration, and role-based permissions, ensuring an efficient and user-friendly solution for team brainstorming ideas.
+From the assignment description and after the first interview, it became apparent that the client is looking for a real-time collaboration tool.
+However, there is a slight deviation from the assignment description; the client wants to brainstorm ideas by creating diagrams, not a Markdown editor.
+Furthermore, according to the client, analyzing this process is very important to keep everyone equally involved and to iterate further and improve it.
+This can be done either via "replays" (viewing past actions of members), charts, and/or heatmaps.

+The tool must restrict unauthorized users from accessing the system and brainstorming sessions.
+Moreover, each user is assigned a role that determines their level of access.
+In short, **developers** participate in sessions, **leaders** manage and analyze sessions, and the **administrator** manages all users and appoints leaders.

+The client wishes to export a session's result, which can then be used in a Markdown file or easily viewed in any other way.
+The result should be stored in a GitLab repository based on the assignment description.

-### The Envisioned Solution
+### Alternatives

-Our proposed solution is an innovative collaborative editing tool that combines the flexibility of visual diagramming ( like draw.io).
-This tool is designed to streamline the brainstorming for teams by providing real-time collaboration features with enhanced functionality and seamless integration.

-#### The features our solution proposes
+draw.io is the first alternative for creating diagrams.
+Despite not being known for this, it also offers [real-time collaboration][1], [version history][2], and access control (with roles) in case the file is stored in an external cloud service supporting this (e.g., Google Drive).
+The result can be exported as a file (SVG, PNG, ...) or directly to an [external service, including GitLab][3].

+There are many other platforms that fit clients' needs, such as [Lucidchart][4] or [Miro][5]; however, these solutions are commercial and can often be very expensive.
+Furthermore, they are not tailored to the customer's needs.

+## Solution Overview

 1. Authentication and User Management:
     * User access with login credentials and the ability for administrators to manage new and/or existing users.